Otterbein University operates on a semester basis. Refer to the on-line calendar for further calendar information.

 Transfer, graduate, and adult students who are newly admitted for an upcoming semester will be eligible to register after currently enrolled students.
 For entering first-time freshman, student schedules are created by advising personnel prior to orientation.
 During orientation, entering freshman review their schedule with faculty advisors and may make changes if needed.

-When registration first opens for the fall and spring semesters, priority to register is given to students participating in the Honors program, students receiving Disability Services assistance, and students in the Ohio University Heritage College of Osteopathic Medicine program.
+When registration first opens for the fall and spring semesters, priority to register is given to students participating in the Honors program, students receiving Disability Services assistance, students receiving VA benefits, and students in the Ohio University Heritage College of Osteopathic Medicine program.
 Following the priority registration date, student registration opens according to earned hours status, with rising seniors registering first, then rising juniors and rising sophomores.
 Open registration occurs after all currently enrolled students have had an opportunity to register.

 Eligibility to register for an upcoming term is based on a student’s account being in paid status.
 Students with any type of registration hold will be blocked from registering until the hold is cleared.
 The University reserves the right to refuse registration to a student who is failing to make satisfactory progress toward his or her degree.